seesmof/Twitch-Chatbot-CLI/README.md

 # enter your bot's nickname, without @
 GPT_BOT_NICK = ""

+# OPTIONAL: enter a delay between messages, if needed. set to 20 seconds by default
+DELAY = 20  # in seconds

 # enter the channel names you want your bot to work in
 WANTED_CHANNELS = [
     # "yourChannelName",